diogoaurelio/schedoscopeWiki/Configuring-Metascope.md

 # Repository configuration

 Metascope uses a relational database as the main metadata repository and an [Apache Solr](http://lucene.apache.org/solr/) instance as an index for searching and filtering purposes.
-If Metascope is run in embedded mode (which is the default), it will create an embedded instance of [Apache Derby](https://db.apache.org/derby/) and a embedded Solr core in the metascope target folder:
+If Metascope is run in embedded mode (which is the default), it will create an embedded instance of [Apache Derby](https://db.apache.org/derby/) and an embedded Solr core in the metascope target folder:

 * `.../schedoscope-metascope/target/metascope-deployment/repository/`: Local metadata repository (Apache Derby)
 * `.../schedoscope-metascope/target/metascope-deployment/solr/`: Local index (Apache Solr)

-In production, especially when you have a huge amount of tables and partitions, it is recommended to use a standalone database and Solr server.
+In production, especially when you have a large amount of tables and partitions, it is recommended to use a standalone database and Solr server.

 ***